jaanga/jaanga.github.io/documents/threejs-viewer/readme.md

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

-Using the files from [Three.js Examples]( http://mrdoob.github.io/three.js/examples/ ) we want to do the following
+Using the files from [Three.js Examples]( http://mrdoob.github.io/three.js/examples/ ) we want to do the following:

 * Show that you can display animated real-time 3D in animated real-time 3D
 * Build demos with very simple JavaScript